graphile/crystal/grafast/website/grafast/step-classes.md

 Another use case for `optimize` is to make planning-time only steps "evaporate" by replacing them with their parent or a different step.

-The `loadMany` step represents each record via a `LoadManySingleRecordStep` instance which can be used to `.get(attr)` a named attribute.
-This reference is then stored, and and optimize time the `LoadManySingleRecordStep` can tell the `LoadManyStep` to request this attribute (so that the `loadMany` callback doesn't need to do the equivalent of `SELECT *` - it can be more selective).
-However, since `LoadManySingleRecordStep` has no run-time behavior (only planning-time behavior) it can simply replace itself during `optimize` with its parent step (typically an `__ItemStep`).
+The `loadMany` step represents each record via a `LoadedRecordStep` instance which can be used to `.get(attr)` a named attribute.
+This reference is then stored, and at optimize time the `LoadedRecordStep` can tell the `LoadStep` to request this attribute (so that the `loadMany` callback doesn't need to do the equivalent of `SELECT *` - it can be more selective).
+However, since `LoadedRecordStep` has no run-time behavior (only planning-time behavior) it can simply replace itself during `optimize` with its parent step (typically an `__ItemStep`).

 The builtin `each` step uses `optimize` to replace itself with the underlying list where possible.